AymenLass/Soduku/README.md

-# EPT Sudoku Puzzler
+# EPT Soduku Puzzler

 ## Description

-This is a Sudoku solver and game developed in C using the SDL 2.0 library.
-The program allows users to solve Sudoku puzzles or play the game interactively.
+This is a Soduku solver and game developed in C using the SDL 2.0 library.
+The program allows users to solve Soduku puzzles or play the game interactively.
 It provides features like puzzle generation, solving, and validation.

 ## Features

-- Solve Sudoku puzzles algorithmically.
+- Solve Soduku puzzles algorithmically.
 - Interactive gameplay with a graphical user interface.
 - Puzzle generation with various difficulty levels.
 - Validation of user-entered solutions.
-- Option to save and load Sudoku puzzles.
+- Option to save and load Soduku puzzles.

 ## Requirements